-InfluxDB is the current market leader in time series, and we thought it would only be fair if we had a stab at their ingestion format called InfluxDB line protocol (“ILP”) to compare data ingestion performance between QuestDB and InfluxDB.
+InfluxDB is the current market leader in time series.
+This post examines their ingestion format called InfluxDB line protocol ("ILP") and compares data ingestion performance between QuestDB and InfluxDB.
+We'll look at data loss over UDP and some of the reasons why QuestDB is more efficient at ingesting records in ILP.

 It would not be an overstatement to say that InfluxDB uses a lot of CPU.
 We set ourselves to build a receiver for ILP, which stores data faster than InfluxDB while being hardware efficient.